Oracle Cloud Infrastructure US Government Cloud with FedRAMP Authorization

 - Traffic Management Steering Policies

-Oracle Database services not available:
+Oracle Database services and features not available:

 - Data Safe